 Where do you find the posts BlogHer syndicates?

-We have a variety of methods for finding syndicatable posts.
+Besides the syndication form (which is the best, most direct way to submit a post for consideration), we have a variety of methods for finding syndicatable posts.
 They include:

-- Twitter – when you tweet your URLs, we do peek!
+- Twitter.
+When you tweet your URLs, we do peek!

 How long will it take before I know if the post I emailed will be syndicated?